Anderson's Blockhouse |

 (1864), Saltville

 Six-foot high CSA earthworks still exist along a hiking path off of Walnut Street, north of town.
 Additional earthworks were once located along the west bank of Cedar Creek east of town.
-The town was attacked twice by the Union, in October and December 1864.
+The town was attacked twice by the Union, in October and December 1864 (see also Battle of Saltville).
 Three CSA earthwork forts were built southwest of town after the first attack.
-Located in the hills just past the Washington County line were CSA Fort Statham, Fort Breckinridge (2), and Fort Hattan, of which remnants of all three still exist in the heavy woods.
+Located in the hills just past the Washington County line were CSA Fort Statham, Fort Breckinridge (2), and Fort Hattan, of which remnants of all three still exist in a heavily wooded area.
 They were captured by the Union and destroyed after the second battle, but were later rebuilt.
 The Confederates tried to repair the saltworks before the war was over.
 This was the Confederacy's largest salt works, producing over 200 million pounds of salt in 1864.
+See also Virginia Historic Register Photos

 Fort Blackmore

-A settlers' fort on the Wilderness Road, also known as Capt.
+A settlers' stockaded fort on the Wilderness Road, also known as Capt.
 John Blackmore's Fort.
 Located at the mouth of Stony Creek.
 This was the first permanent settlement (1771) in Scott County.
 The fort was unsuccessfully attacked by Indians several times.
-Settlers from Powell Valley fled here in 1776, as well as those from Rye Cove, prior to the outbreak of the Cherokee War.
-A stone monument is on VA 72.
+Settlers from the Powell Valley fled here in 1776, as well as those from Rye Cove, prior to the outbreak of the Cherokee War.
+A stone monument is on VA 72 about one mile south of town.

 Wallen's Station Camp